-- Children who have been reminded of the class rules and continue to break them should be asked to sit on the thinking step. - ♣ Whilst on the thinking step, we should record (or have support in recording) what they have done, who it has affected and what they should do next e.g. write an apology. - ♣ A sanction will then be issued such as a missed break-time but the pupil must have access to food, drink, the toilet and some fresh air.
-For a more serious incident, the pupil might miss a lunchtime or be sent to another class with work. - ♣ If inappropriate behaviour continues, the records of behaviour will be shared with Parent/Carers by the class teacher.
+- ♣ Children who have been reminded of the class rules and continue to break them will be given an appropriate sanction. - A sanction could be a missed break-time but the pupil must have access to food, drink, the toilet and some fresh air.
+For a more serious incident, the pupil might miss a lunchtime or be sent to another class with work. - When and where appropriate, a pupil will be asked to write a letter of apology.
+No child will be forced to say sorry or write a letter of apology only a genuine apology is acceptable as a sign that the child has reflected upon their behaviour and wants to make a change. - ↓ If inappropriate behaviour continues, the teacher will inform a Senior Leader who will then take an active role in helping the pupil change their behaviour and where necessary will meet with Parent/Carers.